mobily-enterprises/jsonreststores/README.md

 It sounds simple enough (although it's only two tables and it already looks rather boring).
 It gets tricky when you consider that:

 * You need to make sure that permissions are always carefully checked.
-For example, only users that are part of booking `1234` can `GET /bookings/:bookingId/users`
+For example, only users that are part of booking `1234` can `GET /bookings/1234/users`
 * When implementing `GET /bookings/`, you need to parse the URL in order to enable data filtering (for example, `GET /bookings?dateFrom=1976-01-10&name=Tony` will need to filter, on the database, all bookings made after the 10th of January 1976 by Tony).
 * When implementing `GET /bookings/`, you need to return the right `Content-Range` HTTP headers in your results so that the clients know what range they are getting.
-* When implementing `GET /bookings/`, you also need to make sure you take into account any `Range` header set by the client, who might only want to receive a subset of the data
+* When implementing `GET /bookings/`, you also need to make sure you take into account any `Range` header set by the client, which might only want to receive a subset of the data
 * With `POST` and `PUT`, you need to make sure that data is validated against some kind of schema, and return the appropriate errors if it's not.
 * With `PUT`, you need to consider the HTTP headers `If-match` and `If-none-match` to see if you can//should//must overwrite existing records
 * All unimplemented methods should return a `501 Unimplemented Method` server response